ismasan/ismaelcelis.com/content/posts/2025-07-identity-and-behaviour.md

 So if “the business” cares about identity linked to history more than it cares about some static representation of some arbitrary subset of behaviour in code, it stands to reason to ask why are we tying identity to specific classes in the first place.

-Fuzzy is the same cat to us “in the real world”, but that does not mandate that she must be modelled that way in code.
+Pepper is the same cat to us “in the real world”, but that does not mandate that she must be modelled that way in code.
 [The real world doesn’t exist](https://udidahan.com/2012/03/05/dont-try-to-model-the-real-world-it-doesnt-exist/).

 ### Model behaviour separate from identity

-If you think of identity (the thing you track), and behaviour (the things that can happen to that identity at different times or states) as separate concepts, you can re-model Fuzzy with classes that encapsulate the different behaviours without special pseudo-languages.
+If you think of identity (the thing you track), and behaviour (the things that can happen to that identity at different times or states) as separate concepts, you can re-model Pepper with classes that encapsulate the different behaviours without special pseudo-languages.

 ```ruby
 class AwakeCat